Connect with others who understand.

 This hand has severe ulnar deviation as well as rheumatoid nodules, or firm lumps that develop along the joints in people with RA.
 (CC BY-NC-ND 4.0/DermNet)

-Can Joint Deformities Be Prevented?
+Can RA Joint Deformities Be Prevented?

 Biologics are drugs that block specific immune cells or inflammatory proteins to dampen the immune system and decrease inflammation.
 These drugs are good at slowing or stopping disease progression.
+They may be used in addition to conventional DMARDs in certain conditions when conventional DMARDs don’t work enough.

 How Are Joint Deformities Treated?

 An RA treatment plan may help prevent joint deformities.
-However, once joint deformities occur, treatments mainly focus on controlling swelling and other symptoms, as well as preventing new deformities.
+However, once RA deformities occur, treatments mainly focus on controlling swelling and other symptoms, as well as preventing new deformities.
 Sometimes, surgery can address joint pain and help people with joint deformities regain some functionality.

 Occupational Therapy